ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ![jupyter_form](/img/ood_jupyter_form.png){: .medium}

-Make sure that you chose the right Conda environment for your from the drop-down menu.
+Make sure that you chose the right Conda environment for you from the drop-down menu.
 If you have not yet set one up, [follow our instructions](/clusters-at-yale/guides/jupyter) on how to create a new one.
 After specifying the required resources (number of CPUs/GPUs, amount of RAM, etc.), you can submit the job.
 When it launches you can open the standard Jupyter interface where you can start working with notebooks.

+#### Root directory

+The Jupyter root directory is set to your Home when started.
+Project and Scratch can be accessed via their respective symlinks in Home.
+If you want to access a directory that cannot be acessed through your home directory, for example Gibbs, you need to create a symlink to that directory in your home directory.

 #### ycrc_default